Klingenstadt-Solingen/Open-SmartCity-Home/documentation/homesystem/OPENHAB.md

 # OpenHAB

-This guide explains how to connect the Open Smart City Home application to OpenHAB via MQTT for weather sensor data integration.
+This guide explains how to connect the Open SmartCity Home application to OpenHAB via MQTT for weather sensor data integration.

 ## Prerequisite

 Ensure you have OpenHAB installed and running on your system before starting this guide.

-Make sure OpenHAB is updated to the latest version for compatibility with the Open Smart City Home application.
+Make sure OpenHAB is updated to the latest version for compatibility with the Open SmartCity Home application.

 You can find the official OpenHAB documentation at the following link:
 [OpenHAB Documentation](https://www.openhab.org/docs/)

 This site contains detailed guides, tutorials, and information about adapters, installation, and configuration.

-## Setting Up Open Smart City Home with Docker
+## Setting Up Open SmartCity Home with Docker

-Open Smart City Home can be deployed using Docker, either with a simple `docker run` command or using `docker-compose` for more complex setups.
+Open SmartCity Home can be deployed using Docker, either with a simple `docker run` command or using `docker-compose` for more complex setups.

 ### Prerequisites
 Before running Open Smart City Home, ensure you have the following installed: